Our sense of wellbeing is deeply connected to our intestinal health.

 The food supplement known as Triphala can help to restore gut health and thus emotional health too.

-By getting Vata under control, restoring your digestive health and instilling balance within the mind through meditation you are able to produce more substance known as ‘Ojas‘ which gives the body immunity and feelings of happiness.
-In 40 days, you should be able to greatly improve your Ojas and therefore sense of well- being and happiness should begin to improve.
+By getting Vata under control, restoring your digestive health and instilling balance within the mind through meditation and other practices you are able to produce more substance known as ‘Ojas‘ which gives the body immunity and feelings of happiness.

 NOTE: Prescribed Medication should never be immediately withdrawn.
 Advice should always be sought from your Healthcare Practitioner.
 Treating depression can be a hard journey to undertake alone.
 You may wish to discuss some of these concepts with a healthcare practitioner.